Alexandr A.Shpilman ( alexandrshpilman78@gmail.com )

 proton in our current n = ns/2.

-gravitational well.
+the gravitational well.
 Let's take equations (6) as a basis.
 The condition of a

 resonant standing wave (half-wave):